Requirements for Applicants Seeking Admission

-- Have completed or be in the process of completing 72 semester hours or 105 quarter hours of non-remedial, prerequisite coursework from a regionally accredited U.S. college or university.
+- Have completed or be in the process of completing 72 semester hours or 105 quarter hours of non-remedial, prerequisite coursework from a regionally accredited U.S. University or university.
 The student must earn a grade of C (not C minus) or better in each pre-requisite course.

 - International applicants must complete a minimum of 30 semester hours of non-remedial pre-requisite coursework from a regionally accredited college or university in the United States.
 Of the 30 semester hours, 15 hours must be in the sciences, six hours in non-remedial English composition, and three hours in speech/public speaking.
 This additional requirement is waived for applicants who completed their pre-requisite coursework at a post-secondary Canadian institution that uses English as its primary language of instruction and documentation.

 - All pre-pharmacy coursework requirements must be completed by the end of summer session I prior to matriculation to the School of Pharmacy.

 - Earn a minimum cumulative grade point average and science grade point average of 2.50 on a 4.00 scale.
 PharmCAS calculates the overall and science grade point average.
 Grades from all non-remedial courses completed post-high school are used to calculate the grade point average.